 In addition, mRID or name can be passed as a path element to a List URL, to retrieve that object from the collection.

 Date and time values for the above parameters shall use RFC 3339 format.

-Results are sorted by updated descending.
+Results from List and specializations are sorted by updated descending.